Codecademy/docs/content/open-source/concepts/node-js/node-js.md

 - `module` is an object referring to the functionality that will be exported from a file.
 In Node, each file is treated as a module.
 - `require()` is a function used to import modules from other files or Node packages.
-- `process` is an object referencing to the actual computer <a href="https://en.wikipedia.org/wiki/Process_(computing)">process</a> running a Node program and allows for access to command-line arguments and much more.
+- `process` is an object referencing to the actual computer process running a Node program and allows for access to command-line arguments and much more.

 ### Modules

 Node has a many built-in modules to aid in interactions with the [terminal](https://www.codecademy.com/resources/docs/general/terminal), the computer file system, and the Internet.
 These include:

-- <a href="https://nodejs.org/dist/latest/docs/api/http.html">HTTP</a> and <a href="https://nodejs.org/dist/latest/docs/api/https.html" >HTTPS</a> for creating web servers.
+- [HTTP](https://nodejs.org/dist/latest/docs/api/http.html) and [HTTPS](https://nodejs.org/dist/latest/docs/api/https.html) for creating web servers.
-- <a href="https://nodejs.org/dist/latest/docs/api/fs.html">File System</a>, <a href="https://nodejs.org/dist/latest/docs/api/os.html" >OS</a>, and <a href="https://nodejs.org/dist/latest/docs/api/path.html" >Path</a> for interacting with the file system, operating system, and file/directory paths.
+- [File System](https://nodejs.org/dist/latest/docs/api/fs.html), [OS](https://nodejs.org/dist/latest/docs/api/os.html), and [Path](https://nodejs.org/dist/latest/docs/api/path.html) for interacting with the file system, operating system, and [file/directory paths](https://www.codecademy.com/resources/docs/general/file-paths).

-You can view the full <a href="https://nodejs.org/dist/latest/docs/api/" target="_blank">docs</a> to see more of Node's built-in features.
+More information about Node's built-in features can be found [here](https://nodejs.org/dist/latest/docs/api/)

 ## Why Node?